 Stelvio has always been a physical and political border.
-I find it very interesting climbing on one side and descending on another side to land where the culture is distinctly different and another language is spoken.
+I find it very interesting climbing on one side and descending down another side to land where the culture is distinctly different and another language is spoken.
 I love the lively atmosphere at the pass.
 How fun that on such a high mountain pass there are restaurants, shops selling cheap Stelvio jerseys and gadgets, food carts selling sausage, and even a bank that proudly claims to have the "highest ATM of the Alps."
 It's like a party!

 Stelvio Pass always makes it onto lists, such as the most scenic roads on the Alps, the highest passes in Europe, the toughest climbs in the world.
 Civil engineers will find another list interesting: List of highest paved roads in Europe.